Writing community slang, phrases and acronyms

 - LBF: London Book Fair.

-- Metadata: Data that describes a book, such as the price, ISBN, and title.
+- Metadata: All the data that describes a book, such as the price, ISBN number, publication date, and title.

 - NG: NetGalley.
-A site where reviewers and book professionals can request digital ARCs to review.
+A site where reviewers and book professionals can request digital early copies to review.

 - PB: Paperback.